Installing SAP NetWeaver Developer Edition on an Ubuntu desktop VM – the non-concise guide

 If you like, you can view this blog as the “Ubuntu sibling” of the official SAP blog for installing on openSUSE VM: https://blogs.sap.com/2017/09/04/newbies-guide-installing-abap-as-751-sp02-on-linux/

-Before we go through the many steps of this How-To … here is what my screen looked like one afternoon at Stockholm-Arlanda airport, while waiting for the flight to Helsinki… the first successful Ubuntu SAP NetWeaver installation has just occurred (ummm, first time it occurred on any of my machines, certainly not the first time this installation has ever happened in the world)… the hypervisor was VirtualBox, running on Mac OS (High Sierra):
+Before we go through the many steps of this How-To … here’s what the screen looked like one afternoon at Stockholm-Arlanda airport, waiting for the flight to Helsinki… the first successful Ubuntu SAP NetWeaver installation has just occurred (ummm, first time it occurred on any of my machines, certainly not the first time this installation has ever happened in the world)… the hypervisor was VirtualBox, running on Mac OS (High Sierra):

 So, the steps are as follows:

-Download and install a hypervisor, VirtualBox and/or VMware Workstation Player. https://www.virtualbox.org/
+Download and install a hypervisor, VirtualBox and/or VMware Workstation Player / Fusion Pro.

-Oracle VirtualBox is available for Windows, Mac, and Linux; VMWare Workstation Player available for Windows and Linux (if you are running a non-virtual Ubuntu distro, you can of course choose to just install NetWeaver without using a hypervisor, if you like).
+Oracle VirtualBox is available for Windows, Mac, and Linux; VMWare Workstation Player available for Windows and Linux (if you are running a non-virtual Ubuntu distro, you can of course choose to just install NetWeaver without using a hypervisor, if you like); VMware Fusion Pro is the trial product for Mac (30 day trial).
 Anyway the examples in this blog are done using VirtualBox on mac OS (High Sierra) and VMWare Workstation Player on Windows 10).

-Install the new Ubuntu VM (the latest LTS version, e.g. in March 2018 we would use the version LTS 16.04.4; you can download the .iso from https://ubuntu.com/desktop ), so yes, install a new Ubuntu VM into the hypervisor: (screenshots are taken from an Ubuntu install on VirtualBox on a MacMini; VMWare Player has a similar GUI-based process (not shown in this blog) to create a VM from an image).
+Install the new Ubuntu VM (maybe the latest LTS version, e.g. in March 2018 we used the version LTS 16.04..4, though this process has also tested ok on 18.10 and 19.04 releases; you can download the .iso from https://ubuntu.com/desktop ), so yes, install a new Ubuntu VM into the hypervisor: (screenshots are taken from an Ubuntu install on VirtualBox on a MacMini; VMWare Player has a similar GUI-based process (not shown in this blog) to create a VM from an image).

 [Selected New… then “Expert Mode”…]:

-Suggest using a VHD hard disk.
-At least 5GB of RAM (more is better, but in above example only 8GB RAM on the host so 5 or 6GB is a practical maximum for guest VM to use…if you have a machine with available RAM for guest VM of 4GB or less, it is unlikely you can follow this tutorial using that machine); then give the VM around 100GB of storage space (though e.g. 80GB may be enough).
+I used VHD in these examples, other virtual disk formats should also work.
+Allocate at least 5GB of RAM (6GB or more is better, but in above example only 8GB RAM on the host, so 5 or 6GB is a practical maximum for guest VM to use…if you have a machine with available RAM for guest VM of 4GB or less, it is unlikely you can follow this tutorial using that machine); then give the VM around 100GB of storage space (though e.g. 80GB may be enough).
 When you Power On, you will be asked to specify a boot-disk, we give the path to our Ubuntu .iso file:

-When the actual Ubuntu installation process starts, I chose not to use Logical Volumes (anyway with VirtualBox you have snapshots available from the hypervisor); selected option “Download with updates” as it reduces the amount of time spent doing updates later; language English US (default – do not change!); keyboard, well that depends on what keyboard you have, for example on Windows I selected Finnish → Finnish, on MacBook Pro and MacMini used Finnish → Finnish (Macintosh).
+When the actual Ubuntu installation process starts, I chose not to use Logical Volumes (anyway with VirtualBox you have snapshots available from the hypervisor); selected option “Download with updates” as it reduces the amount of time spent doing updates later; language English US (default – safest not to change this); keyboard, well that depends on what keyboard you have, for example for standard Finnish keyboards on Windows I selected Finnish → Finnish, on MacBook Pro and MacMini used Finnish → Finnish (Macintosh).

-… you need an OS user (in this example, “marmot”; in other examples screenshotted in this blog, the OS user might be called something else, e.g. “dylan” or “murmeister” or whatever); and why not call your computer “vhcalnplci” since that is what it will have to be known as in the end, says bitter experience 🙂
+… you need an OS user (in this example, “marmot”; in other examples screenshotted in this blog, the OS user might be called something else, e.g. “dylan” or “murmeister” or whatever); and why not call your computer “vhcalnplci” since rolling your own name can lead you into dark areas of error log messages 🙂

 After installing, a popup asks you to Restart to finish setup… You will be asked to “remove the installation media, and press Enter”, just press Enter and the machine will power off, and hopefully boot up again.